18 Perfect Fourth of July Campsites in California

 urban camping near san francisco

-Situated just 34 miles north of San Francisco’s iconic Golden Gate Bridge, the San Francisco North/Petaluma KOA offers an ideal blend of urban convenience and pastoral charm.
+San Francisco North/Petaluma KOA sits just 34 miles north of the Golden Gate Bridge and offers an ideal blend of urban convenience and pastoral charm.

-For Fourth of July weekend, you can save on your fourth night while enjoying pool access, outdoor movies, and guided tours of Wine Country.
+For Fourth of July weekend, you can save on your fourth night while enjoying pool access, outdoor movies, and guided tours of Wine Country that turn the camping trip into a full vacation.

 Coastal Charm at Morro Bay State Park